Streamline business processes and systems to achieve organisational efficiency

 Audience Research and Analysis working group

-- identifies gaps in our knowledge of the Museum’s audience
+- identifies gaps in the Museum’s knowledge of its audience

 - aligns research priorities and projects with legislative requirements, key performance indicators and project deliverables